-New gaming projectors from BenQ offer a fast and glorious big screen way to play FIFA and other sporting titles, made even better with dedicated Sports Game Mode optimization.
+New gaming projectors from BenQ offer a fast and glorious big screen way to play FIFA and other sporting titles, made even better with dedicated Sports Game Mode optimisation.

 We’ve recently published a series of articles that illustrate just how far gaming projectors have come.
 Now on par with TVs in terms of latency, input lag, resolution, refresh rate, HDR, and many other factors, gaming projectors like the BenQ TK700STi do all of that but on massive screens.
 If you’ve ever wondered what your favorite sports games look like on a 120” screen as opposed to 65” or something like that, a gaming projector is your best and only bet.

 It’s OK to just show a game on a big screen and be done with it.
 But!
-Really good gaming projectors will offer you the choice of turning on dedicated optimization modes.
-On models like the BenQ X1300i (which by the way delivers an eye-popping 1080p 120Hz), you’ll find a whole roster of game-focused settings under the GameMaestro section of the menu.
+Really good gaming projectors will offer you the choice of turning on dedicated optimisation modes.
+On models like the BenQ TH685 (which by the way delivers an eye-popping 1080p 120Hz), you’ll find different game modes.

 GameMaestro brings multiple gaming features under a single umbrella.
 That includes three genre-centric modes, with first person shooters, role playing titles, and sports games taking to the fore.
 There’s also Detail Adjustment to fine-tune and enhance overall image fidelity, and Fast Mode for the lowest possible input lag and total latency.